-In 1943, the Irish Archbishop McNicholas put the parish in the care of the predominantly German, Fathers of the Precious Blood.
+In 1943, the Irish Archbishop McNicholas put the parish in the care of the predominantly German, Missionaries of the Precious Blood (CPPS).
 Father John Kraus assumed the pastorate, assisted by Father Victor Kreinbrink.
-This order has served St. Joseph Parish ever since.
+This missionary order of priests and brothers, founded by St. Gaspar del Bufalo, has served St. Joseph Parish ever since.

-In July of 1990, the statue of St. Gaspar Del Bufalo, founder of the Missionaries of the Precious Blood (C.PP.S.), was presented to the parish as a memorial to Father Joseph Zimerle C.PP.S. who died in July of 1990 and pastored the Church from June 1974 to January of 1988.
+In July of 1990, the statue of St. Gaspar Del Bufalo, was presented to the parish as a memorial to Father Joseph Zimmerle C.PP.S. who died in July of 1990 and pastored the Church from June 1974 to January of 1988.
 The small statue is located near the confessional on the west side of the church.